 We have not yet tried film in this beauty but it is sitting in a prominent place as we love the Art Deco look of this 30's camera.
 Zeiss began making these due to the popularity of the Rolleiflex and were attempting to gain some market share.
 The first 2 versions of the Ikoflex were the most unique of the series, at least in our opinion.
 Our is in great shape and comes with its original case.

-Zeiss Ikon Contarex I, "Bullseye" & Ikoflex "Coffee Can" are some new additions to our collection.
+Zeiss Ikon Hologon, Contarex I, "Bullseye" & Ikoflex "Coffee Can" and even the rare Consol are some new additions to our collection.
 Interesting design concepts!

 Ed White, First American "Space Walker" 1965